oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 ## Purpose

-The sample demonstrates the differences between streaming invocation interfaces that use a ready/valid handshake and register-mapped invocation interfaces that exist in the control/status register (CSR) of the kernel.
+The sample demonstrates the differences between streaming invocation interfaces that use a ready/valid handshake and register-mapped invocation interfaces that exist in the control/status register (CSR) of FPGA IP produced with the Intel® oneAPI DPC++/C++ Compiler.

-Use the `get` kernel properties method to specify how the kernel invocation handshaking is performed and `annotated_arg` wrapper to specify how the kernel argument data is passed in to the kernel.
+Use the `get` kernel properties method to specify how the IP is started, and `annotated_arg` wrapper to specify how arguments are passed to the IP.

 ## Prerequisites